junxit/us-congress-bills-112/metadata.md

 - 2012-12-12 — Message on Senate action sent to the House.
 - 2012-12-12 — Received in the House.
 - 2012-12-12 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-12-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-12-19 — Considered as unfinished business. (consideration: CR H7328-7329)
+- 2012-12-19 — Considered under suspension of the rules. (consideration: CR H7323-7324)
+- 2012-12-19 — DEBATE - The House proceeded with forty minutes of debate on S. 3564.
+- 2012-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-19 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2012-12-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 1 (Roll no. 637). (text: CR H7323)
+- 2012-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 1 (Roll no. 637).(text: CR H7323)
+- 2012-12-20 — Presented to President.
+- 2012-12-20 — Presented to President.
+- 2012-12-28 — Became Public Law No: 112-235.
+- 2012-12-28 — Became Public Law No: 112-235.
+- 2012-12-28 — Signed by President.
+- 2012-12-28 — Signed by President.